 Julia Donaldson, the author of popular children's books The Gruffalo, Stick Man and many more, highlights the importance of having a circle of people around you who encourage and champion you – especially when your motivation is low.

 “In case you were wondering if [writing is] this joyful existence – no, it's not.
 It is blood, sweat and tears, it is a struggle,” says Julia in her BBC Maestro course, Writing Children's Picture Books.
 “I do tend to always think I just can't do it this time… luckily, I've got a husband who says, ‘Oh, you always say that, of course, you will’.”

 Carve your own path

-At a young age, Malorie Blackman spotted under representation in the fiction she was reading - so she decided to be a catalyst for change.
+At a young age, Malorie Blackman was struck by a lack of diversity in the fiction she was reading – so she decided to be a catalyst for change.

-Today, Malorie has a writing career spanning 30 years and has published over 70 books, including Noughts & Crosses, which was later turned into a successful BBC television drama.
+Today, Malorie has a writing career spanning 30 years and has published over 70 books, including Noughts & Crosses, which later became a successful BBC television drama.

 Challenge the status quo

-Sometimes standing up and challenging the status quo can be daunting, but it’s one way that women can truly forge a path for one another - particularly in traditionally male-dominated industries.
-Like former Poet Laureate and T.S.
-Elliot Prizewinner, Carol Ann Duffy, who decided to go against the grain and create a poetry collection featuring only women writers.
+Sometimes, standing up and challenging the status quo can be daunting.
+Still, it's one way that women can forge a path for one another – particularly in traditionally male-dominated industries.
+Consider former Poet Laureate and T.S.
+Elliot Prize-winner, Carol Ann Duffy, who decided to go against the grain and create a poetry collection featuring only women writers.

 Build your confidence